 | BUY HERE | BUY HERE | BUY HERE | BUY HERE | |

-As you can see, the 2nd Gen Fire TV 4K stick is not all that different from the HD one, with a slightly upgraded CPU, 2GB RAM (instead of 1GB), and of course – support for Ultra HD 4K streaming (and Dolby Vision HDR).
+As you can see, the Fire TV Stick 4K Plus is not all that different from the HD one in terms of hardware, with a slightly upgraded CPU, 2GB RAM (instead of 1GB), and of course – support for Ultra HD 4K streaming and Dolby Vision HDR.

-But the Fire TV 4K Max – especially the 2nd Gen 2023 version – has a bumped-up spec list, and double the storage (16GB instead of 8GB), so you get room for more apps and games.
+But the Fire TV 4K Max has a bumped-up spec list, and double the storage (16GB instead of 8GB), so you get room for more apps and games.

-And interestingly, the Fire TV Select’s specs are much more similar to those of the HD stick, which is part of the point of switching to Vega OS.
-Amazon says that because the new OS is leaner (unlike Android, which is quite bloated today), it can get away with weaker specs, while maintaining similar operating speeds.
+Interestingly, the Fire TV Select and the new HD stick now share almost identical specs – same OS, same GPU, same RAM.
+That’s very much the point of switching to Vega.
+Amazon says that because the new OS is leaner (unlike Android, which is quite bloated), it can get away with more modest hardware while still delivering a snappy experience.

 Vega OS – How Is It Different?

-The main difference between the three “classic” Firesticks and the new Fire TV 4K Select is the operating system.
-After many years of building the Fire TV interface on top of Android, Amazon decided to build its own operating system (which is based on Linux).
+So the main difference between the two “classic” Firesticks and the new Fire TV 4K Select and HD sticks is the operating system.
+After many years of building the Fire TV interface on top of Android, Amazon decided to build its own operating system (which is based directly on Linux).

 It looks and behaves almost identically to the older Android operating system, so you’ll find yourself right at home.